Bernier, Perry lead Ducks past Blackhawks 1-0

+CHICAGO (AP) -- Jonathan Bernier was terrific.
+The rest of the Anaheim Ducks were good enough.

-CHICAGO (AP) -- Jonathan Bernier made 43 saves for his 100th NHL win, and Anaheim Ducks cooled off the Chicago Blackhawks with a 1-0 victory on Thursday.
+Bernier made 43 saves for his 100th NHL win, and Anaheim cooled off the Chicago Blackhawks with a 1-0 victory on Thursday.

-Corey Perry scored in the second as Anaheim ended Chicago's seven-game winning streak despite being outshot 43-26 on the night.
+Corey Perry scored in the second as the Ducks ended the Blackhawks' seven-game winning streak despite being outshot 43-26 on the night.
 Corey Crawford blocked 25 shots as the Blackhawks lost for only the second time in their last 14.

-Bernier's second shutout this season and 14th of his career helped the Ducks pull ahead of idle Edmonton for second place in the Pacific Division.
+Bernier's second shutout this season and 14th of his career helped the Ducks move ahead of idle Edmonton for second place in the Pacific Division.
 Bernier made his sixth straight start with John Gibson sidelined by a lower-body injury.

+''These are the type of games as a goalie, on the road in this type of building against a good team, you need to show up and bring your 'A' game,'' Bernier said. ''I felt really good tonight.''

 Perry stopped a 10-game scoring drought with his 12th goal at 17:44.
-He hadn't connected since scoring twice on Feb.
+Perry hadn't connected since scoring twice on Feb.
 9 at Buffalo.

+''We weathered the storm in the first period and our goalie stood tall,'' Perry said. ''Got to give him a lot of credit.

 The Blackhawks outscored their opponents 53-29 in their previous 13 games, and they held the Ducks without a shot for more than 18 minutes stretching from the first period until early in the second.

+''We were flatter than something on a plate - fill in the blank,'' Anaheim coach Randy Carlyle said. ''We regrouped.
+It wasn't pretty.''

-But Chicago wasted a chance to overtake Minnesota for the top spot in the Central Division and Western Conference.
+Chicago wasted a chance to overtake Minnesota for the top spot in the Central Division and Western Conference.
 The Wild lost 4-1 at Tampa Bay.

 Blackhawks defenseman Niklas Hjalmarsson returned after missing four games with an upper-body injury.
 He was paired with Swedish countryman Johnny Oduya, who played in his first game since being reacquired on Feb.
 28 from Dallas.
 He had been resting an ankle injury.